What is the student profile of the kids who learn best at Sand Hill School?

 What assessments do you require?

 As part of the admissions process, we require a full psychological-educational evaluation that is current within the last two years.
+In some cases, especially for our younger students who are just beginning the process of receiving an official diagnosis, the admissions team will work with individual families.
+Please reach out to our Admissions team for more details.

 Is there any diagnosis you won’t take?